skymethod/livewire-web/content/posts/archive/podcast-cdns-by-episode-share-2022-09.md

 ---
-title: "Top Podcast CDNs by Episode Share (October 2022)"
+title: "Top Podcast CDNs by Episode Share (September 2022)"
 description: "Ranked list of podcast CDNs (content delivery networks), based on number of new episodes published"
-slug: "podcast-cdns-by-episode-share"
+slug: "archive/podcast-cdns-by-episode-share-september-2022"
 images:
-- cdns-2022-10.png
+- cdns-2022-09.png
-date: 2022-11-03T11:40:00-05:00
+date: 2022-10-03T11:01:00-05:00
-lastmod: 2022-11-03T11:40:00-05:00
+lastmod: 2022-10-03T11:01:00-05:00
 draft: false
-rssrevision: 2022-10
+rssrevision: 2022-09
+tags:
+- archive
 ---
+*This is an archived version, the current version is [here](/podcast-cdns-by-episode-share/).*

-In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in October 2022, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.
+In our third and final installment observing the current state of the podcast world, as measured by number of new episodes produced in September 2022, we wanted to take a look at which underlying CDNs serve which episodes, and which podcast hosting companies use which network.

 *See our earlier analyses of [podcast hosts by episode share](/podcast-hosts-by-episode-share) and [podcast trackers by episode share](/podcast-trackers-by-episode-share)*